HumanitarianStuff/tilehuria-flask/README.md

 Create a cloud server (Ubuntu 20.04) and a sudo user.
 The usual setup from https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04.
 Log in.

+You'll need a domain name for the ssl encryption to work.
+Get one somewhere (I use Namecheap, though I don't have any reason to believe it's any better than any other, it's literally just the first registrar I got an account with).
+Instructions for setting that up [can be found here](https://www.digitalocean.com/docs/networking/dns/how-to/add-domains/).

 ### Install the Tilehuria-Flask directory